 Can I vaccinate against this disease?
 There is a commonly available vaccine.
 This vaccine does have some severe side effects and is not routinely recommended for use by cattlemen.
 Currently, a state permit is required prior to its use in North Carolina.

 If I buy cattle from other states, can they bring Anaplasmosis into my herd?
 With the current regulations within North Carolina and in other parts of the country, it is possible to buy cattle that are carriers of anaplasmosis.
 Buying only anaplasmosis negative cattle from known negative sources is the best means of preventing anaplasmosis positive cattle from entering your negative herd.

 Will my herd be quarantined if Anaplasmosis is suspected?
-As of April 1990, there is no quarantine status for confirmed anaplasmosis herds in North Carolina.
+Currently, there is no quarantine status for confirmed anaplasmosis herds in North Carolina.
 The North Carolina Department of Agriculture and Consumer Services does offer technical support for herds with an anaplasmosis problem.

 Definition Anaplasmosis is an infectious disease of cattle that affects the red blood cells.
 Affected red blood cells are removed from circulation causing fever and severe anemia.
 Other signs such as jaundice (yellowish discoloration of linings of mouth and nose and the whites of the eyes) will follow the signs of anemia.
 Animals affected with this disease may exhibit severe signs or more subtle signs such as sudden onset of weight loss and failure to perform over a longer period of time.
 Anaplasmosis has been present in the United States for a number of years and appears to be on the increase in North Carolina.
 Cattle owners should be aware of this disease because of the potential of economic and production losses.